 Where To Stay

 My friend and I stayed in the centre of town.
 As we arrived by train, we had no need for parking.
-It was in the ideal location to restaurants and shopping and the room was well equipped (Nespresso machine) and comfortable.
+It was in the ideal location for restaurants and shopping and the room was well equipped (Nespresso machine) and comfortable.
 I’d definitely stay here again: Quality Hotel Bordeaux Centre.